ciaramcguire/hello-edinburgh/README.md

 hello-edinburgh
 ===============

-Patchwork homework
+Patchwork Homework

-This is a better README now.
+This is a much better README now.
 More words are better.